 After thawing out we strolled down Avenida de Mayo, over Avenue 9 de Julio (quite possibly the widest street in the world - it carries no less than twenty lanes of traffic) to Plaza de Mayo, the political centre of Buenos Aires.
 At the eastern end of the square stands the pink Casa Rosada building, home of the federal government, from the balconies of which famous figures in Argentina's political history (such as Juan Peron and his second wife Eva) addressed massed crowds in the square.

 We took the subway (Buenos Aires' underground railway, known as the subte) along the "A" line westwards - this line still uses old wooden rail coaches and is very atmospheric.
-Then we changed to the "C" line and headed north to Recoleta, where we walked a few blocks to Recoleta cemetery and found the grave of Eva Peron without much difficulty.
+Then we changed to the "C" line and headed north to Recoleta, where we walked a few blocks to Recoleta cemetery and searched for the grave of Eva Peron.
 She is buried in the mausoleum of her family, but only managed to secure her final resting place there more than twenty years after her death when her husband (former president Juan Peron) sneaked her body into the cemetery late one night.
 Ironically, President Peron himself is buried elsewhere!
 Apparently Recoleta cemetery is a very exclusive place, with a waiting list a mile long and incarceration there by invitation only ...

 [Wednesday 14 July : Buenos Aires, Argentina] Our last day in South America.
 After a leisurely breakfast we checked out of our hotel and took the bus to the airport.
 I had learnt my lesson from our experience on the bus coming in from the airport and had been hoarding 1-Peso coins, so this time we had the right change for the automatic ticket machine.
 The bus ride to the airport was another two hour journey through the relentless traffic of this immense city, but we finally got there and checked in for our Malaysian Airlines flight to Cape Town.